Netlic/output-formatter/README.md

 ```
 #### Modifying formatters
 Any formatter can be easily replaced by your custom class.
-Simply rewrite class reference under the desired config key.
-This way you can also extend the list
+Simply rewrite class reference under the desired config key [as suggested above](#configuration).
-of existing formatters.
+This way you can also extend the list of existing formatters.
 A good practice after doing so would be extending the base class
 `OutputFormat\OutputFormat` and update the PHP doc of the class.